 - When looking at an elevation map sometimes we can think that the colors represent vegetation.
 In the map above that would make the mountains barren and brown and the plains green and lush.
-It’s not really that way.
-Actually the mountains are wet and green and covered with trees in some places, dryer and covered with smaller trees in other places, and have a high alpine climate in others.
+Actually, the mountains are wet and green and covered with trees in some places, dryer and covered with smaller trees in other places, and have a high alpine climate in others.
 There are also desert areas in the Colorado Rockies.
-The plains on the other hand are pretty dry most of the year, that is why they support grasses, but not many trees.
-Explain this to your kids and if it helps have them use wild colors for elevation like purple and bright pink.
+The plains, on the other hand, are pretty dry most of the year.

 - Discuss the concept of boom towns.
 What drew so many people so quickly to these places out in the middle of nowhere?
-What problems do you think they had that they wouldn’t have had if they had grown more slowly?
-Mining towns had a different aspect than farming communities, with different types of people.
-Which do you think would be more wild?
-Why?
+What problems could they have avoided if they had grown more slowly?
 Some boom towns in Colorado thrived and still exist, like Colorado Springs.
 Others disappeared forever.
 Why would some stay and some disappear?
-What makes a town permanent?

 - Having the Olympics is a big honor for a city and brings in tourism, but it also costs a ton.
 Research some recent Olympic games.
 Did the cities come out ahead in dollars or behind?
 Do you think the Olympics are worth hosting?
 Would you want the Olympics in your town?